 All out-of-class activities and services for resident students are supervised by the Department of Student Personnel.
-These include application for admission, veterans counseling, matriculation and guidance examinations, registration for courses, record keeping, student health services, counseling of a personal nature as well as academic guidance, living accommodations, recreational events, student employment, and student loans and scholarships.
+These include application for admission, veterans counseling, matriculation and guidance examinations, registration for courses, record keeping, student health services, counseling of a personal nature as well as academic guidance, living accommodations, recreational and social events, student employment, and student loans and scholarships.

-Counseling Services-Counseling services are available for all students of the college.
+Counseling Services - Counseling services are available for all students of the college.
 These services provide an opportunity for them to receive help in determining and understanding their aptitudes and interests in order that they might select a course of study in keeping with their needs and desires.
 Help is also available to assist students who are having difficulty with course work or who present other types of problems which arise in college life, such as those of a personal nature involving social situations, health, finances, or housing.

-Student Residence Halls-The college provides men and women students eleven attractive and well-equipped residence halls and several houses for social organizations.
+Student Residence Halls - Room and board accommodations are available in College residence halls for undergraduate or graduate students on a contract basis for the full school year consisting of the fall, winter and spring quarters.
+No student is permitted to break this contract unless he or she is leaving the campus.
 Residence in these halls provides social, educational, and cultural advantages to the student.
 Each hall is under the supervision of a director chosen for his or her experience and interest in the personal and social growth of college-age students.

-Residence Regulations-All women students are to be in their places of residence by 10:30 p.m. on all nights preceding a school day, and by 1:00 a.m. on Friday and Saturday nights.
+Residence Regulations - All women students are to be in their places of residence by 10:30 p.m. on all nights preceding a school day, and by 1:00 a.m. on Friday and Saturday nights.
 When residence halls are occupied during vacation, the hours will be 11:00 p.m.
 Sunday through Friday and 1:00 a.m.
 Saturday night.
 The night on which the college closes for a vacation will not be a one o'clock night unless there is an organized party sponsored by the Associated Students.
-Quiet hours in all residence halls, college-owned houses, and college-approved private homes are: Monday through Friday, 8:00 a.m. to noon and 1:00 p.m. to 4:00 p.m.; Monday through Thursday, after 8:00 p.m.; Friday and Saturday, after 11:00 p.m.; Sunday, 3:30 p.m. to 5:00 p.m. and after 8:00 p.m.

-Linen and Bedding-Students provide their own personal linens and towels.
-The college furnishes and launders collegeowned bedding in the residence halls.
+Quiet hours in all residence halls, college-owned houses, and collegeapproved private homes are: Monday through Friday, 8:00 a.m. to noon and 1:00 p.m. to 4:00 p.m.; Monday through Thursday, after 8:00 p.m.; Friday and Saturday, after 11:00 p.m.; Sunday, 3:30 p.m. to 5:00 p.m. and after 8:00 p.m.
+Linen and Bedding - Students provide their own personal linens and towels.
+The college furnishes and launders college-owned bedding in the residence halls.

-Dining Rooms-Students living in the residence halls have their meals in the dining rooms maintained on the campus.
+Dining Rooms - Students living in the residence halls have their meals in the dining rooms maintained on the campus.
 Rates are established on a room-and-board basis.
 These rates may vary slightly depending upon location and size of the room as well as upon any marked fluctuations in food costs.
 Such changes are authorized by the Board of Trustees.
 Notification of changes in rates is given at least thirty days in advance of any school quarter.